csdms/bmi/README.rst

    <p align="center">

-   The Basic Model Interface (BMI) is a library specification to simplify the coupling of models.
+   The Basic Model Interface (BMI) is a standardized set of functions that allows coupling of models to models and models to data.

    </p>

-To simplify the transformation of an existing model into a reusable, plug-and-play component, the `Community Surface Dynamics Modeling System`_ (CSDMS) has developed an interface -- the *Basic Model Interface (BMI)* -- that a developer can implement for a model.
+The *Basic Model Interface* (BMI) is a library specification created by the `Community Surface Dynamics Modeling System`_ (CSDMS) to facilitate the conversion of a model or dataset into a reusable, plug-and-play component.
-Recall that in this context an *interface* is a named set of functions with prescribed names, argument types, and return types.
+Recall that, in this context, an interface is a named set of functions with prescribed arguments and return values.
-The BMI functions make a model *self-describing* and fully *controllable* by a modeling framework or application.
+The BMI functions make a model self-describing and fully controllable by a modeling framework or application.
 By design, the BMI functions are straightforward to implement in any language, using only simple data types from standard language libraries.
-Also by design, the BMI functions are *noninvasive*.
+Also by design, the BMI functions are noninvasive.
 This means that a model's BMI does not make calls to other components or tools and is not modified to use any framework-specific data structures.
-A BMI, therefore, introduces no dependencies into a model, meaning the model can still be used in a *stand-alone* manner.
+A BMI, therefore, introduces no dependencies into a model, meaning the model can still be used in a stand-alone manner.

-The BMI is expressed in the file `bmi.sidl <./bmi.sidl>`_ using the `Scientific Interface Definition Language`_ (SIDL).
+The BMI is expressed
+in the `Scientific Interface Definition Language`_ (SIDL) in the file `bmi.sidl <./bmi.sidl>`_.
-BMIs for four languages -- C, C++, Fortran (77, 90/95, 03, 08),
+BMI specifications for four languages -- C, C++, Fortran (77, 90/95, 2003, 2008),
 and Python -- are derived from this SIDL file.
+For each language,
-Links to the bindings and a working example for each language are listed in the table below.
+links to the specifications and an example implementation are listed in the table below.

 .. table::
    :align: center
-   :widths: 10, 10, 10
+   :widths: 10, 10, 15

    ========  ==============  ======================
-   Language  Binding         Example
+   Language  Specification   Example implementation
    ========  ==============  ======================
    C         `bmi-c`_        `bmi-example-c`_
    C++       `bmi-cxx`_      `bmi-example-cxx`_